marksparkza/jschon/docs/tutorial/jsonschema.rst

 Both :meth:`~jschon.json.JSON.loads` and :meth:`~jschon.json.JSON.loadf` accept
-keyword arguments that are passed through to the :class:`~jschon.jsonschema.JSONSchema` constructor, in case we need to parameterize the metaschema URI, the schema URI, or any other :class:`~jschon.jsonschema.JSONSchema` constructor argument:
+keyword arguments that are passed through to the :class:`~jschon.jsonschema.JSONSchema` constructor, in case we need to parameterize the meta-schema URI, the schema URI, or any other :class:`~jschon.jsonschema.JSONSchema` constructor argument:

 >>> num_schema = JSONSchema.loads(schema_text, metaschema_uri=URI("https://json-schema.org/draft/2020-12/schema"))